luangjokaj/wordpressify/README.md

 # 4. Fonts and Images
 ## Images
-You template image assets are recommended to be stored in your theme directory:
+Your template image assets are recommended to be stored in your theme directory:

 ```
 src/theme/img/
 ```

 Ideally all the heavy bitmaps should be managed through the [Media Library](https://codex.wordpress.org/Media_Library_Screen) of WordPress.
-So in your theme directory keep always svg or minimal assets to keep the template as light as possible.
+So try and only store SVG or minimal assets in your theme directory to keep the template as light as possible.

 ## Fonts
 Fonts are always special.
-Your fonts should be places in:
+Your fonts should be stored in:

 ```
 src/fonts/